azagniotov/nodejs-hapi-messaging-rest-api/README.md

 Was created with love using `NodeJS v4.1.2`, `Npm v2.14.6` and `HapiJS v10.4.1`

-The API allows to perform the following operations:
+The API allows to perform the following operations :

 1. Create and list users
 2. Create new conversations with users